prog4biol/pfb2019/README.md

 - Lists are used to store an ordered, *indexed* collection of data.
 - Values are separated by commas
 - Values are enclosed in square brackets '[]'
-- Lists can grown and shrink
+- Lists can grow and shrink
 - Values are mutatable

+#### Tuples

+- Tuples are used to store an ordered, *indexed* collection of data.
+- Values are separated by commas
+- Values are enclosed in square brackets '()'
+- Tuples can **NOT** grow or shrink
+- Values are immutatable

+#### Back to Lists

 #### Accessing Values in Lists